micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 Manifesting has gotten some well-deserved critique in the last few years, and we agree with all of it.
 It takes more than open chakras to get what you need in this capitalist thrill factory.
 The idea of magical shortcuts for the pure of heart insults us all, and it degrades the principles of radical witchcraft.
 That said, using ritual to direct your willpower and put yourself in the right headspace to succeed has value in our eyes.
 For an endeavor where you acknowledge the role of privilege and have a plan to do the work, rituals to manifest helpers or opportunities make sense in a Strength year.

  ![01_magicians_wand_1](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/38bdbba5-4e0b-40b5-8abd-3d7111ba2fd4)

+## TRANSITION

+Good idea on how to connect with the archetype, we can personalize how we work with Strength by adding astrology.
+Make sure you have your natal chart handy.